 At Bucht der Träumer* 2023, the awareness team will have the final say in dealing with discriminatory and/or violent individuals, even if they are part of the organizational structure.
 We hope to thereby break existing power structures that need critical examination.

 The Bucht der Träumer* Awareness Team will be present at the festival with a large and experienced presence.
 The team sees itself as your friends, listeners, and supporters.
 They are there for you if you need help or support.
 You can recognize our awareness team by their blue t-shirts, fanny packs, tote bags, and vests with the "Awareness" print, and you will find a dedicated station at the well-marked "Safer Space," the awareness area, right by the Cashless Point.

 For any questions about our awareness concept, you can reach out to our awareness team at email@example.com.

-For all questions about our awareness concept, you can contact our awareness team: firstname.lastname@example.org In addition, beyond the festival season, our Confidence Office remains available throughout the year. email@example.com The Confidence Office is staffed by a trained FLINTA* person and trained mediator, and offers advice and active support for experiences of discrimination experienced in connection with our festival.
+Furthermore, beyond the festival season, our trust center remains available throughout the year at firstname.lastname@example.org.
+The trust center is staffed by a trained FLINTA* (women, lesbians, intersex, non-binary, transgender, and agender) person and trained mediator, providing advice and active support for experiences of discrimination related to our festival.